2021-2023

 VR

-I build a forest—not from soil and seed, but from light, code, and memory.
-This is not a place of escape.
-It’s a reimagined ritual space, a speculative ecosystem where ancient myth and digital future intertwine.
+I build a forest not from soil and seed, but from light, code, and memory.
+This is not an escape.
+It is a reimagined ritual space, a speculative ecosystem where ancient myth meets a digital future.

-The work is rooted in the story of Yaoji, the mountain goddess from Chinese mythology—a protector of forests, a bringer of clouds.
-I see her spirit echoed in the mycelium: quiet, unseen, connecting everything beneath the surface.
-In this virtual world, I let mushrooms grow on imaginary beings.
-I let deer and lions walk among them.
-I let the forest floor breathe a network of hyphae, suggesting a hidden consciousness below our feet.
+The work is rooted in Yaoji, the mountain goddess of Chinese myth, guardian of forests and bringer of clouds.
+I find her spirit echoed in mycelium: quiet, unseen, binding worlds beneath our feet.
+In this virtual terrain, mushrooms colonize imagined beings.
+Deer and lions pass through the same air.
+The ground breathes with hyphae, hinting at a hidden consciousness.